 This past December, I spent a few glorious days at a place called White Stallion Ranch.
 Ahhh, where do I begin?
 First, let me clarify some confusion that the title of this post may cause – White Stallion Ranch is actually a “guest ranch” and not a “dude ranch.”
 I use the term “dude ranch” because for us non-ranch folk, it’s likely a bit more intuitive.
 Now back to my ranch getaway… and what a getaway it was.
 Although the ranch is only 45 minutes from the Tucson airport, it seems worlds away from the hustle and bustle of my busy and stressful life in Atlanta.

 I’ve now had some time to reflect since several months have passed since my trip.
 I’ve contemplated how I can accurately describe my experience to my readers, but no matter how much I’ve tried and how many times I have reworked the outline for this post, it still seems to sell my experience short.
-I’m not certain I’m a talented enough writer to truly convey the experience I’ve had and the effect the ranch has had on me, but here’s my best shot along with my advice why you need to go to a dude ranch (even if you’re not a “horse person”):
+I’m not certain I’m a talented enough writer to truly convey the experience I’ve had and the impact the ranch has had on me, but here’s my best shot along with my advice why you need to go to a dude ranch (even if you’re not a “horse person”):

 You’re going to relax.
 Even if you usually don’t.